7 Promising Amnesia Romance Books

 7. An Earl, the Girl, and a Toddler (Rogues and Remarkable Women)

 The hero (Daniel) is a lawyer.
 In the past, he married by proxy but became a widower and has now taken care of his stepdaughter.
 So he is now an earl.
-After two years of spending time working on his career and being a devoted father to his stepdaughter, he realizes that he’s ready to start a new relationship.
+After two years of working on his career and being a devoted father to his stepdaughter, he realizes he’s ready to start a new relationship.
 Around this same time, he gets involved in Jemina’s case.
 Also, he is the one who tries to get her out of the chaos.
-Then the story unfolds from there, and their chemistry or romantic tension develops fastly because they fall in instant love.
+Then the story unfolds, and their chemistry or romantic tension develops quickly because they fall in instant love.

 An Earl the Girl and a Toddler